 THE PILGRIMAGE MODEL

 What is a pilgrimage?
 A pilgrimage originally was a journey to a sacred or vitalizing center (the cathedral in Santiago de Compostela in Spain is a classic example).
 The journey was almost always done on foot and typically spanned a great distance over terrain that was completely unfamiliar and subsequently unpredictable to the traveler.
 It was natural to encounter all types of great challenges and obstacles along the route (referred to as “ordeals”) but these ordeals were not interpreted as being ruinous to the trip, for the purpose of a pilgrimage is never for entertainment (like a vacation).
 The objective of pilgrimage rather is engagement; a deeper connection to life.
 As Phil Cousineau states in The Art of Pilgrimage, “Always, it is a journey of risk and renewal.”
 The decision to embark on a pilgrimage was ultimately a decision to embrace the foreign and unpredictable and to let go of attempts to control.
 This process of letting go of our rigid attachments to what we think we know drops us into a state of openness that allows for new perspectives and insights to be seen and integrated.
-In this process of humbling ourselves and embracing our limitations, we paradoxically open ourselves up to expansion, growth, and new learning.
-In arriving at the external sacred center, pilgrims often found the journey had shepherded them to an internal center that was often more precious than the external one.
+This is a metaphor for learning in its purest and highest form.

 LEARNING IS A PILGRIMAGE